ChondroFiller: A Non-Surgical Injection for Persistent Ankle Pain

 How the ChondroFiller Injection Works

-Because it is collagen-based, it has biological potential, but it is best understood as a supportive, joint-preserving injection rather than a guaranteed repair.
+Once in position, the gel may settle over worn surfaces, providing a protective collagen layer that helps cushion the joint and reduce direct contact between opposing surfaces.
+Because it is a biologic scaffold rather than a simple lubricant, it has the potential to support tissue repair over time — but it is best understood as a supportive, joint-preserving intervention rather than a guaranteed structural repair.
 It is not a cure for arthritis and does not reverse joint degeneration.

 What Patients Can Expect